noel-castillo/BlackjackProject/README.md

 Game will continue looping until all players go home.

+### Technologies Used

+Enum classes

+Inheritance where a card inherits the fields and values of the rank and suit enum classes.

+HashMap to keep track of a specific player's hand and chip count using their name as the key.

+Encapsulation where the majority of the fields are set to private and can only be obtained via a getter.

+Loop control where the user will continue to keep playing Blackjack until they decide to no longer play.

 ### Lessons Learned

+Separating methods to correspond to a proper class based on how those classes would operate in real life makes the code easier to read and easier to implement methods at the proper locations.

 Implementing comments to explain functionality or purpose of methods & certain variables will not only help someone in reading the code, but it aided me as the programmer in further understanding how everything worked and provided me insight in ways to better present my code and cut back on certain redundancies.